 If you cannot show that kind of impact, they are likely the wrong metrics.
 When tracking informal learning, how are people communicating about these objectives?
 How are people learning from others and becoming more productive?
 Where are people learning tricks that save time and money?
 What best practices are being shared about how to keep customers happy?
-When you can correlate informal learning activities with solid metrics that support these objectives, you will have the attention of executives.
+You will have the attention of executives when correlating informal learning activities with solid metrics that support these objectives.

-Expertus and Training industry, Inc. recently announced the findings from their joint November 2008 study, “Measuring Learning as Budgets Tighten.”
-The survey was completed by 84 corporate and government training professionals in organizations with varying sizes throughout 19 industries.
+Expertus and Training industry, Inc.’s research on “Measuring Learning as Budgets Tighten” included 84 corporate and government training professionals in organizations with varying sizes throughout 19 industries.

 The study had many interesting findings, including: